Introducing the future of content connection for the language industry

 Let's get this party going!

 Of course, we have been busy in October.
-To shake things up a bit, we came up with a very generous offer for the first 25 clients who approach us wishing to reach the next level by introducing Xillio’s cutting-edge API.
+To shake things up a bit, we came up with a very generous offer for the first 25 clients who approach us wishing to reach the next level by introducing Xillio’s cutting-edge API for localization.
 It is a unique chance to integrate 20+ content management platforms under one API: and, if you are one of the first 25, you will get all 20+ connectors – for the standard industry price of one

 Introduce Xillio for all your internal systems, TMS, CAT or MT platforms and connect with up to 100 client-side content systems – so you will be able to create your own unique services and get ahead of the competition.